reaktivity/build-template.java/README.md

-## Creating a new Java repository in Reaktivity
+## Creating a new Java repository in Reaktivity!

 1. Name the new repository `[repository-name].java` with `README` only
 2. Enable issues only (no wiki or restricted wiki edits)